 When you do make a purchase, think twice before swiping your card or phone.
 We’re all guilty of an impulse buy from time to time, but one of the best ways to reduce your impact on the environment is to reduce your consumption altogether and aim to buy things only when they align with our values and goals.
 Get started by checking out these tips to bring a minimalist mindset to your finances.

 Just a few simple habit changes can help you be more eco-friendly and reduce your spending – it’s a win-win!
 Looking for more ways to save?
-Check out these simple ways to save every month.
+Check out these simple ways to save every month or schedule an appointment to meet with a financial expert for personalized tips to balance spending and saving.